Louisblack/Louisblack.github.io/me/index.md

 I'm passionate about code quality.
 I've introduced tools such as Sonarqube and practices such as front end unit testing at companies I've worked at.
 Check out my code over at [Github](http://www.github.com/louisblack).

 I speak about interests like code quality, IoT and other technical topics.

+If you want to hire me to help with your project or speak at your event, get in touch at louis${at}louishoughton.com.

 My main interests are coding, cycling and traveling.